UCSD-PL/nano-js/tests/dryad/README.md

     * quick_sort_rec  (NOT IN DRYAD)

   + bst
+  + max-heap
-  - max-heap   <---- HEREHEREHEREHERE
+  - avl-tree          ---- HEREHEREHEREHERE
-  - avl-tree
+  - rb-tree
   - tree-traversals

 May
 ---

   - treap
-  - rb-tree

 Might
 -----